ecmwf-training/2025-computing-training-week/mars/README.md

 # Follow the steps below to prepare your environment before running the examples.

 ---
+## Authentication
+If you are running this outside the HPC/ECS environment, you need to create an .ecmwfapirc file.
+Place this file in your $HOME directory and populate it with the content from your [ecmwf api key](https://api.ecmwf.int/v1/key/)

 ## 1. If Running on the HPC